jlrickert/zet/docs/704/README.md

-# ts140 as a TrueNas server
+# ts140 as a TrueNas server requirements

 A possible use of my [ts140](../563) is to run it as a NAS running [TrueNas](../676).
+I also plan on running next cloud.
 I would need to upgrade my hardware.

 Ram requirements: